Students of Color Abroad

 Students of color often face discrimination in the United States.
 The same holds true when students of color study abroad.
 For some students, the culture shock may be double: students can be in the racial or ethnic minority in their own group of study abroad students as well as in the host culture.
 Discrimination can take a variety of forms, as well, and many other cultures can be shockingly overt in their discrimination against people of color.
 Be sure to read about your host nation's attitudes toward people of color before you leave the United States.
 It may help to read about your host nation's racial and ethnic history.

 As always, you have many resources available to help support you when you travel abroad.
-At any time before, during, or after your international experience, you are welcome to contact the K-State Office of Diversity by phone at 785-532-6276 or email at firstname.lastname@example.org.
+You can always discuss these issues with your Education Abroad advisor.
+In addition, you are welcome to contact the K-State Office of Diversity by phone at 785-532-6276 or email at email@example.com at any time (before, during, or after your time abroad).
 Staff are ready to help put your in touch with resources and staff that address any concerns you may have.
-Your Education Abroad Advisor is also a good contact for resources and support.

 Resources beyond K-State